S120/PKSFC/Tutorials/1. Model SIM/README.md

 ###Setting up the environment

 This tutorial is meant to reproduce the graphs and tables of chapter 3 of Godley and Lavoie (2007, G&L for now on) and at the same time discover some of the tools provided by the package PK-SFC.
+Download here the [source code for SIM](https://github.com/S120/PKSFC/files/436934/SIM.txt) and the [one for SIMEX](https://github.com/S120/PKSFC/files/436935/SIMEX.txt).

 Before doing any modelling, we need to load the package in the R environment.
 ```{r}